twomee/BMC-app-csv/README.md

 # BMC-app-csv

 Instructions:
-ther eare few folders and files:
+there are few folders and files:
 1. models - contain the passenger model which is each row in the csv
 2. routes - all endpoints of the project
 3. service - the logic of the code